Second Battle of Algeciras: Effects

 In France the battle was represented as a victory, largely based on a report sent to Paris by Dumanoir le Pelley on the strength of a letter written by Captain Troude, which claimed that he had fought not only Venerable and Thames, but also Caesar and Spencer (misidentified in the report as Superb).
 Troude claimed that he had not only driven all of these ships off and completely destroyed Venerable by driving the ship ashore by 07:00, but that he had then waited nearby until 10:00 in the hope of resuming the action.
 In reward for his services as represented, Troude was promoted and highly praised, later holding a number of important active commands in the French Navy.

-The outcome of the battle, reversing the British defeat of 6 July, inflicting severe losses on the Spanish fleet at Cadiz and trapping Linois in Cadiz proved decisive in confirming British control of the Mediterranean Sea.
+The outcome of the battle, reversing the British defeat of 6 July, inflicting severe losses on the Spanish fleet at Cádiz and trapping Linois in Cádiz proved decisive in confirming British control of the Mediterranean Sea.
 With the French plan to reinforce the army stranded in Egypt in ruins, the British invasion fleet was free to operate without interference, succeeding in capturing the country in September.
 In a wider sense too, it emphasized the degree to which the Royal Navy dominated European waters, destroying any attempt by the navies of France and its allies to conduct operations at sea.
 In Spain the government, furious at the losses suffered for so little gain, began to distance themselves from the alliance with France, which was a contributing factor in the signing of the Treaty of Amiens in March 1802 that ended the French Revolutionary Wars.
-For the remainder of the war the British maintained undisputed control of the Mediterranean Sea and the Spanish coast, the Cadiz blockade preventing the French and Spanish forces there from putting to sea.
+For the remainder of the war the British maintained undisputed control of the Mediterranean Sea and the Spanish coast, the Cádiz blockade preventing the French and Spanish forces there from putting to sea.